charliemaiors/charliemaiors.github.io/_posts/generating-code-golang.md

 ## A simple introduction to [Cobra](http://github.com/spf13/cobra)

 Cobra is a standard de-facto for CLI applications developed in Golang, among the different projects which uses cobra we can find the [Kubernetes](https://kubernetes.io/) CLI.
 Cobra has also a practical CLI generator (which is written using cobra itself) to define your project structure, it can be installed using ``go get -u github.com/spf13/cobra/cmd`` and then run ``cobra init <project-name>``.
+Cobra supports all the main features for a CLI application:

+* Flags and pflags
+* Usage and flags documentation generation
+* Subcommands with relative documentation generation
+* A deep integration with [Viper](https://github.com/spf13/viper) to handle configuration and binding with environment variables for flag substitution.

 - Introduzione a Cobra